Paraglider in sustained glide above Montenegro, contrasting scenic flight with skydiving and parachute-jumping free-fall intensity

 Quick comparison answers

-Parachute jumping usually is, because the free-fall phase is the central emotional event rather than one part of a scenic glide.
+Skydiving or parachute jumping does, because free fall is the central emotional event rather than one moment inside a scenic glide.

 Start with the experience, not the label

-People often place paragliding and parachute jumping in the same mental bucket because both happen in the air.
+People often place paragliding, skydiving and parachute jumping in the same category because all of them happen in the air.
 That is understandable, but it is not very useful when you are deciding what you actually want.

 The sharper distinction is simple.
-Paragliding is usually chosen for glide, perspective, atmosphere, and the way a place slowly opens beneath you.
-Parachute jumping is usually chosen for the exit, the drop, the shock of speed, and the emotional force of free fall.
+Paragliding leans toward glide, perspective, atmosphere and the way a place slowly opens beneath you.
+Skydiving or parachute jumping leans toward the exit, the drop, the shock of speed and the emotional force of free fall.

 That difference matters more than a generic question like which one is more exciting.